-New residential development should be of a good quality design.
+Armitad New residential development should be of a good quality design.
 Where appropriate development proposals should take account of the character of the historic village centre, their proximity and accessibility to the Trent and Mersey Canal Conservation Area and their location in relation to open spaces and play and recreational facilities.
-To assess development proposals, the following factors should be considered when assessing the design of a planning proposalDevelopment proposals will be supported where these characteristics are respected and where their design responds positively to the following factors:
+Development proposals will be supported where these characteristics are respected and where their design responds positively to the following factors: